How to Share Accurate Abortion Information at Your University

 Why is this so weird?!?!

 So many reasons but mainly because everyone’s body is different, menstrual cycles can be irregular and the window of fertilization varies.
-Basically, dating isn’t an exact science and a lot of it is arbitrary.
+Basically, measuring pregnancy isn’t an exact science and a lot of it is arbitrary.

 Let’s go back to how doctors currently measure the length of pregnancy.
 This method, known as "Naegele's Rule," was introduced by German obstetrician Franz Naegele (1778 to 1851).
 Thanks to Naegele, an "average" pregnancy lasts 40 weeks or 280 days.
 To estimate the due date, Naegele's Rule adds 280 days to the first day of the person's last menstrual period (LMP).
 Human pregnancies vary a lot, and factors like the pregnant person’s age, genetics, nutrition, and length of the menstrual cycle can impact the actual length of being pregnant.
 Unfortunately, Naegele’s Rule doesn’t account for any of these unique factors.